-The next year, he was advertising again, and including the fact that he had now been the landlord for 13 years, quite an achievement in the area.
+The next year, Garrett was advertising again, including the fact that he had now been the landlord for 13 years, quite an achievement in the area.
 A similar advert ran in the Luton Advertiser too.

-I include here a report of a wedding celebrated at The Fir Tree, not only as they were related to Benjamin Garrett, but also so you can see the level of detail that local newspaper reports went into at the time.
+This report of a wedding celebrated at The Fir Tree, is interesting not only as they were related to Benjamin Garrett, but also so you can see the level of detail that local newspaper reports went into at the time.
 From the Bucks Herald, 4th October, 1902:

 “WAVENDON.
 Wedding.
 A pretty wedding was solemnised at Woburn Sands Church on Wednesday, 24th ult., the contracting parties being Mr. P. Charles Brill, second son of Mr. E. Brill, of Fen Farm, Wavendon, and Miss Katherine Louise Garrett, eldest daughter of the late Mr. R. Garrett, of Milton Keynes.
 The officiating clergyman was the Rev. G. Fiennes, of Milton Keynes.
 The bride was given away by her uncle, Mr. Harry Frost, of Oxford, Mr. Thomas Burgess acting as best man.
 After the ceremony a reception was held at the bride’s uncle’s, Mr. B. Garrett, of the Fir Tree Hotel, where very pleasant time was spent.
 The presents were of a very useful character, and were follows:- Bride’s mother, wedding dress and bath towels; bridegroom’s father and mother, bedstead and bedding, mahogany dressing table, and glass marble clock, bride cake, whatnot, kitchen table, and half-dozen knives and forks; Mr. H. Frost (bride’s uncle), breakfast service and brooms; Mrs. Frost, Damask tablecloth; Cousins Laura, spirit lamp and coffee pot; Archie, tea caddy; Roland, glass water jug; Dorris, jam dish and salts; Ivy, half-dozen plates; Mr. and Mrs. J. Frost, alarum timepiece; Mrs. J. Cox, afternoon tea cloth; Mr. Albert Frost, dish; Mr. Smith, cheese dish; Mr. B. Garrett (bride’s uncle), devotional chair; Mrs. B. Garrett, various presents; bride’s sisters, pictures, tea cosy, and cushion; bridegroom’s two table lamps and ornaments; Mr. T. Burgees (friend to bridegroom and best man), half-dozen chairs; Rev. R. N. Barrett (Droylesden), Damask tablecloth; Mr. Stringer (Droylesden), antimacassars; Mr. F. and Miss A. Brazier, carving knife and fork; Mrs. and family (Crab Tree Farm), afternoon tea tray and ornaments; Miss Burgess, ornaments; Miss Cole (Newport Pagnell), silver jam spoon; Mr. F. Taylor (Guildford), ornaments; Mr. Odell table lamp; Mr. and Mrs. Tansley, china kettle; Cousins, Polly and Amy, egg stand, cruet, and pair ornaments; Sergeant and Mrs. Plater, silver butter dish; Mr. Bunce (Weston Turville), silver cruet; Mr. Collins (Fenny Stratford), handsome ornaments; Mr. Swain, trinket set; Mr. T. G. H. Berry, silver breakfast cruet; Mr. J. Dudley and Mr. McMurtrie, rocking chair; Miss Lucy Bithrey, ornaments; Mr. Charles Brill, overmantel; friend from Weston Turville, bath towels and socks; etc., etc. On Thursday evening another party was held at the bridegroom’s parents.
 Fen Farm, when a very pleasant time was spent.
 The happy couple subsequently left for Oxford, where the honeymoon is being spent.
 The Woburn Sands Prize Band was in attendance, and rendered selections of music in excellent style.”

 There was another licensing report in 1903, which described the house as being clean and in good repair.
-The estimated yearly rental was £45, more than double the amount of The Royal Oak.
-Garrett again had to appear in court in a case against George Munn, who had been ejected from The Fir Tree, and found by the police on the highway, and was charged with being drunk and disorderly.
-The defendant did not appear, but was fined 10s with 9s 6d costs.
+The estimated yearly rental was £45, more than double the amount of the nearby Royal Oak.
+Garrett again had to appear in court in a case against George Munn, who had been ejected from The Fir Tree and found by the police drunk on the highway.
+He was charged with being drunk and disorderly, but did not appear, so was fined 10s. with 9s.
+6d. costs.

-We are now well into the age of the captured image, and I am able to better illustrate this story.
+We are now well into the age of the captured image and I am able to illustrate this story with photos.
 Cameras had been around since the 1840’s, but I have seen very few photographs of Woburn Sands pre-1900.
-Pictures of the thatched version of The Friends Meeting House probably are, as it was demolished in 1901, to make way for the building we see today.
-People would have sat for portrait pictures, but these are usually indoors, and more often than not, have no details about who the sitter is.
+Pictures of the thatched version of The Friends Meeting House probably are that early, as it was demolished in 1901, to make way for the building we see today.
+People would have sat for portrait pictures, but these are usually indoors and more often than not have no details about who the sitter is.
 We know that Blake and Elgar, photographers of Bedford, held a studio every Thursday in the High Street in 1891.

-The picture of the Fir Tree was taken from across the road, and shows the court yard (car park) was fenced in with a 6″ wooden fence with a gate in the centre.
+The picture of the Fir Tree was taken from across the road and shows the court yard (car park) was fenced in with a 6″ wooden fence with a gate in the centre.
 There is a flagpole by the road, but no flag is flying.
-There are large adverts on the roadside wall of the Club Room, and on the Hotel itself, as well as the Woburn-facing side of the Club Room roof!
+There are large adverts on the roadside wall of the Club Room and on the Hotel itself, as well as the Woburn Road-facing side of the Club Room roof!
 Garrett certainly maximised his available space for publicity.

 ‘…the many houses, which in these days of hygiene, are an eye-sore to the sanitary reformer, but they are gradually being replaced by others built more in conformity with the needs of sanitary science.’